Who Was Emmett Till?

 Four days later, Bryant's husband Roy and his half-brother J.W.
 Milam kidnapped Till, beat him and shot him in the head.
 The men were tried for murder, but an all-white, male jury acquitted them.

-Emmett Till's mother was, by all accounts, an extraordinary woman.
-Defying the social constraints and discrimination she faced as an African-American woman growing up in the 1920s and '30s, Mamie Till excelled both academically and professionally.
+Emmett was the only child of Louis and Mamie Till.
+Emmett's mother was, by all accounts, an extraordinary woman.
+Defying the social constraints and discrimination she faced as an African American woman growing up in the 1920s and '30s, Mamie Till excelled both academically and professionally.

 Those who knew Till best described him as a responsible, funny and infectiously high-spirited child.
-He was stricken with polio at the age of 5, but managed to make a full recovery, save a slight stutter that remained with him for the rest of his life.
+He was stricken with polio at the age of 5.
+He managed to make a full recovery, save a slight stutter that remained with him for the rest of his life.

 With his mother often working more than 12-hour days, Till took on his full share of domestic responsibilities from a very young age.
 "Emmett had all the house responsibility," his mother later recalled.
 "I mean everything was really on his shoulders, and Emmett took it upon himself.
 He told me if I would work, and make the money, he would take care of everything else.
 He cleaned, and he cooked quite a bit.
 And he even took over the laundry."